Improve your running technique using a simple straight leg bounds drill.

 What are straight leg bounds?

-Straight leg bounds is a running drill used for warming up and for improving running technique.
+Straight leg bounds are a running drill used for warming up and for improving running technique.
 It teaches to actively attack the ground with feet and to develop proper contact, not allowing overstriding.
 It also improves arm-to-leg coordination.

 How to do straight leg bounds properly?